The Canadian Academy of Engineering

 The Academy is an independent, self-governing and non-profit organization established in 1987 to serve the nation in matters of engineering concern.
 It is a registered charity.

-The Academy is an active member of the Council of Canadian Academies, the International Council of Academies of Engineering and Technological Sciences (CAETS) and the Partnership Group for Science and Engineering (PAGSE).
+The Academy is an active member of the International Council of Academies of Engineering and Technological Sciences (CAETS) and the Partnership Group for Science and Engineering (PAGSE).

 Fellows of the Academy are nominated and elected by their peers, in view of their distinguished achievements and career-long service.
 Fellows work closely with, and are generally members of, other national and provincial engineering associations.